edgedb/easy-edgedb/chapter2/index.md

 And you will get `18`, a 64-bit integer.

-Of course, a cast won't work if the input is invalid:
+But don't worry, a cast won't work if the input is invalid.
+You can't just cast a bunch of letters into an `<int64>` for example:

 ```
 db> select <int64>"Hi I'm a number please add me to" + 9;